Historical Markers in

 In recent years, Pennington County has experienced growth in sectors such as tourism and education.
 The Black Hills attract visitors from around the world who come to see iconic landmarks like Mount Rushmore and Crazy Horse Memorial.
 Rapid City has also become a hub for higher education, with institutions like South Dakota School of Mines and Technology promoting research and innovation in various fields.
 Overall, Pennington County's history is shaped by the blending of Native American heritage, mining booms, military activity, and modern advancements.

-This timeline provides a concise overview of the key events in the history of Pennington County, South Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Pennington County, South Dakota.

 • 1875: Pennington County is established as part of the Dakota Territory.